Edward Morell Holmes: Career

+Holmes edited and distributed two exsiccatae, one under the title Algae Britannicae rariores exsiccatae, curante E. M. Holmes (1883-1910).

 Honours

 He was a Fellow of the Linnean Society.
 He was awarded the Fluckiger Medal in 1897 and the Pharmaceutical Society's Hanbury Gold Medal in 1915, both in recognition of his contribution to the field.
 He was President of the British Pharmaceutical Conference in 1900.

 Personal life

 In 1882 he married Catherine "Kate" Appleford (b.
 1842), who also collected British plants.
 In 1921 an automobile hit him, necessitating the amputation of part of one leg.
 In 1935 she donated his papers to the Wellcome Library.
 There were no children from the marriage.